Drop-In Available Patent Pending

 Which models does it work with?

 Any model.
-AmpliHive is LLM-provider invariant.
-OpenAI, Anthropic, Fireworks, Together, OpenRouter, self-hosted — all supported.
+AmpliHive works the same way no matter which LLM provider you use: OpenAI, Anthropic, Fireworks, Together, OpenRouter, self-hosted, all supported.
 Pass a custom extractor for non-OpenAI response shapes.

 What is the IP status?